kleppari/clarity-ext/README.md

   * `DriverFileExtension`: Provides methods that are called to generate the file

 All extensions have access to the `ExtensionContext`.
 This object provides a higher level view on the data available from the LIMS's REST API.
 The extension can also import generic helper classes.
+All of the properties on this object are generated lazily (on request), and an exception is thrown if they can't be used in the particular context for some reason.

 All extensions in the clarity_ext_scripts folder follow the design principle of leaving all non-trivial or boilerplate code to the framework.
 The idea is that they can be understood by non-developers configuring or validating the system.